ababaian/VIRUSxDISCVRY/virus/Dulcivirus_diffusus.md

 # Viral Short Story

 ```
 Step right up, ladies and gents, and behold the marvel of the new scientific age!
-Introducing the **newly found virus**, discovered by our brightest laboratory minds in gleaming chrome facilities where the future is born!
+Introducing the newly found narnavirus, discovered by our brightest laboratory minds in gleaming chrome facilities where the future is born!

-This astonishing microscopic wonder has already demonstrated its versatility by **infecting a variety of woody botanical beauties, including strawberries, trifoliate oranges, and even the humble melon**.
+This astonishing microscopic wonder has already demonstrated its versatility by residing in a variety of woody botanical beauties, including strawberries, trifoliate oranges, and even the humble melon.
 Why, it seems there’s no orchard too robust, no vine too sturdy for its ambitions!

-But hold on to your hats, space-age citizens, because our research reveals a twist fit for the atomic era: **it also is present in the busy bodies of western honey bees!** That’s right!
+But hold on to your hats, space-age citizens, because our research reveals a twist fit for the atomic era: it also is present in the busy bodies of western honey bees!
+That’s right!
 Your friendly neighborhood pollinators now have a microscopic hitchhiker along for the ride.
 Imagine the possibilities for tomorrow’s agriculture… (and the concerns)!

 Our scientists report that this bold new organism is no ordinary germ.
 No, sir!
-It’s a **double-stranded RNA virus**, the sort seen only in the most curious corners of nature.
+It’s a positive-stranded RNA virus, the sort seen only in the most curious corners of nature.
 And what company does it keep?
-None other than **its distant viral cousins—Totivirus, Narnavirus, and members of the Botourmiaviridae, infamous for infecting fungi, plants, and protists**.
+None other than its distant viral cousins—Totivirus, Mitovirus, and members of the Botourmiaviridae, infamous for infecting fungi, plants, and protists.
 With such a family tree, you might ask: “How could this infect humans?!”
 Well, friends, that’s a question for the future, and the future is coming fast.

 And in a final twist worthy of tomorrow’s headlines, early rumblings in the scientific community whisper that this cosmic curiosity **could be linked to cervical cancer**.
 But don’t fret yet!
 Tune in next week as our brave researchers peer further into the glittering unknown.